julian20yt/2016YouTubeTV/README.md

 - Step 2: run npm install

+- Step 3: if you run into issues with youtube-exec, try running "npm install youtube-dl-exec --save"

-- Step 3: run npm start, and you're done!
+- Step 4: run npm start, and you're done!

 [When I say V, I mean the version of the YouTube App]